Nimo

 Metallic giant structures contain a lattice of positive ions and a delocalised electron sea.

-Diagrams show identical ions in a repeating pattern and electrons not bound to specific atoms.
+Diagrams show identical ions in a repeating pattern; electrons are not bound to specific atoms.

 Delocalised electrons cause electrical and thermal conductivity.